Multi-Wallet Aggregation: One Person, Many Wallets, One Honest View (2026)

 - its acquisitions never set cost basis;

-- transfers in/out of it look like unexplained inflows/outflows.
+- transfers into or out of it look like unexplained inflows or outflows.

 A missing wallet is the single most damaging multi-wallet error because it silently corrupts both the position and every downstream gain.
-Completeness of the wallet inventory is the precondition for everything else — capture it deliberately (watch-only / xpub where possible).
+Completeness of the wallet inventory is the precondition for everything else, so capture it deliberately, using watch-only or an xpub where possible.

 The self-transfer failure